-The following table details the Company's remaining contractual maturity for its non-derivative financial liabilities.
+The following table details the Company's remaining contractual maturity for its financial instrument liabilities.
 The table has been drawn up based on the undiscounted cash flows of financial liabilities based on earliest date on which the Company can be required to pay.
-The table includes both interest and principal cash flows.
+The table includes both interest and principal cash flows disclosed as remaining contractual maturities and therefore these totals may differ from their carrying amount in the statement of financial position.